cemenenkoff/norbit/README.md

 # Norbit
 ## Solving the [N-Body Problem](https://en.wikipedia.org/wiki/N-body_problem) with Numerical Simulations
-Explore gravitational $n$-body simulations with Norbit, a numerical solution to the [$n$-body problem](https://en.wikipedia.org/wiki/N-body_problem).
+Explore gravitational N-body simulations with Norbit, a numerical solution to the [N-body problem](https://en.wikipedia.org/wiki/N-body_problem).
 Norbit enables you to set up an orbital system with any number of bodies and observe how their orbits evolve over time.

 <p align="center">
   <img src="images/gifs/3d_orbits.gif", width="800"/>